 A practitioner with a black wristband will show an expert level of technical and practical skills.
 Estimating how long it takes to obtain a black belt varies from person to person.

 No matter how long it takes to obtain a black belt, one thing that is certain:

-A practitioner will have thousands of hours of mat time into the art and holds a skill set that will reflect such.
+Practitioners will have thousands of hours of mat time into the art and hold a skill set that reflects such.